factor1/staff-grid/README.md

 sorted ASC by menu order.

 - department - show staff items pertaining to a certain department (Default: `''` - shows all)
 - thumb-size - thumbnail size to use for the image.
-(Default: `'full'`)
+(Default: `'large'`)
 - show - number of staff items to show.
 (Default: `10`)

 ### Working Example